-Most Divinity School apartments are either junior one-bedroom or one-bedroom units; two-bedroom units are primarily for residents with dependent children.
-Each has a living room, kitchenette (refrigerator and stove included), and a bath.
-All students are expected to supply their own furniture, linens, flatware, dishes, cooking utensils, pillows, blankets, and other housekeeping equipment.
+Each apartment has a living room, kitchenette (refrigerator and stove included), and bathroom.
+Furnished apartments generally come with a double/full size bed, bureau, end tables with lamps, area rugs, a love seat and chair, coffee table, and kitchen table with chairs.
+All students are expected to supply their own linens, flatware, dishes, cooking utensils, pillows, blankets, and other housekeeping equipment.
 Each building has coin-operated laundry facilities in the basement.
-There are a limited number of single beds that will be lent out on a first-come-first-served basis to those occupying unfurnished apartments.
-If students require the use of a bed, it is their responsibility to pick up the bed from storage and assemble it.
-It is also their responsibility to dismantle it and return it after use.
+There are a limited number of single beds that are lent out on a first-come, first-served basis to students renting unfurnished apartments.
+These beds must be assembled by the student, then disassembled and returned to storage upon move-out.